Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- A car insurance broker has access to a lot more insurers and options than you do.
-They will generally find a better policy and/or better price than you would get without using one.
+- Access to a lot more insurers and options than you do.
+Brokers will generally find a better policy and/or better price than you would get without using one.

-- An insurance broker can save you a lot of time and effort.
+- Brokers can save you a lot of time and effort.

-- A broker can negotiate a better deal for you.
+- They can negotiate a better deal for you.

-- A car insurance broker is better able to represent your interests.
+- A broker is better able to represent your interests.

-- Car insurance brokers are a valuable source of information and advice.
+- They are valuable sources of information and advice.

-- A car insurance broker may charge you a fee for their services, and may cost more than you save.
+- Brokers may charge you a fee for their services, and could cost more than you can save.

-- An insurance broker who is not truly independent may steer you towards insurers they are affiliated with, although they are required to disclose this when asked.
+- An insurance broker who is not truly independent could cost you more by steering you towards insurers they are affiliated with even if it’s not the best fit for your needs.

-- If you are only buying car insurance, particularly more simple third party-only options, a car insurance broker who charges a fee may not be worth your while.
+- If you are only buying car insurance, particularly more straight forward options, like basic third-party coverage, a car insurance broker who charges a fee may not be worth your while.